There is no requirement for importers (companies or individuals) to hold an import licence to import goods into Australia.

 Other information for goods that are prohibited or restricted on importation can be found at

-Some permit issuing authorities also publish brochures/pamphlets about their areas of concern, but these publications may not always reflect current customs legislation and procedures.
+Some permit issuing authorities also publish brochures/pamphlets about their areas of concern, but these publications might not always reflect current customs legislation and procedures.

 Contact us to check these issues.